Greece outlines plan to ease bailout burden

 Euro zone officials have said the bailout package should be revised only to reflect time lost on two elections since early May and a deeper than expected recession.

-“The general target is for there to be no further reductions in wages or pensions and no more taxes,” the Greek government programme said.
+“The general target is for there to be no further reductions in wages or pensions and no more taxes,” the Greek government program said.

 It called for a cut in the 23-percent value-added tax (sales tax) rate for restaurants and farmers, a freeze on lay-offs in the bloated public sector and for unemployment benefit to be paid for two years rather than one.